2024-25 Catalog

 Overview Tab

-The Counseling Psychology program offers 4 degrees: M.Ed. (and certification) in School Counseling (48 credits); M.Ed. in Counseling and Human Services (60 credits); M.Ed. in International School Counseling (36 credits); and Ph.D. in Counseling Psychology.
-The program also offers a Lehigh graduate certificate in International School Counseling.
+The Counseling Psychology program offers 4 degrees: M.Ed. (and certification) in School Counseling (48 credits); M.Ed. in Mental Health Counseling (60 credits); M.Ed. in International School Counseling (36 credits); and Ph.D. in Counseling Psychology.
+The program also offers a Lehigh graduate certificate in International School Counseling and College Admissions Counseling Certificate.

-The M.Ed. in School Counseling is approved for certification (pre-K-12) by the Pennsylvania Department of Education (PDE); the M.Ed. program in Counseling and Human Services is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC), and the Ph.D. program is accredited by the American Psychological Association (APA).
+The M.Ed. in School Counseling is approved for certification (pre-K-12) by the Pennsylvania Department of Education (PDE); the M.Ed. program in Mental Health Counseling is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC), and the Ph.D. program is accredited by the American Psychological Association (APA).

-Our counseling psychology programs (Ph.D. and M.Ed. in Counseling and Human Services) adhere to The Benchmark Competencies for Professional Psychology (Campbell, Fouad, Grus, Hatcher, Leahy, & McCutcheon, 2013).
-The M.Ed.
-Program in School Counseling adheres to the PDE competencies for pre-K-12 School Counselors.
+Our counseling psychology programs (Ph.D. and M.Ed. in Mental Health Counseling) adhere to The Benchmark Competencies for Professional Psychology (Campbell, Fouad, Grus, Hatcher, Leahy, & McCutcheon, 2013).
+The M.Ed. program in School Counseling and International School Counseling adheres to the PDE competencies for pre-K-12 School Counselors.

 Counseling Psychology prepares students as competent and effective scientist-practitioners who demonstrate and strive for self-awareness, knowledge, and skills, undergirded by an attentiveness and responsiveness to multiculturalism and social justice.

 Students who complete the M.Ed. in School or International School Counseling typically seek positions in public, private, and international educational settings as school counselors.
-Students who complete the M.Ed. in Counseling and Human Services seek a variety of positions, including community and agency counseling, independent practice, doctoral-level work, business and industry, and they often seek LPC licensure.
+Students who complete the M.Ed. in Mental Health Counseling seek a variety of positions, including community and agency counseling, independent practice, doctoral-level work, business and industry, and they often seek licensure as a Licensed Professional Counselor (LPC).
 Students completing the Ph.D. in Counseling Psychology typically seek positions as professional psychologists in hospitals and mental health centers, university counseling centers, independent practice, government positions (for example, Veterans Administration, public health) or as university professors.

 Students and faculty are active in local communities, doing research in gender-based violence, mitigation of health disparities by increasing access to culturally-responsive behavioral health care, health and functioning of older adults, implementation and outcomes associated with building a race-centered trauma-responsive school, and NIH-funded research on attachment-based interventions for racially and ethnically diverse families with young children. maternal attachment and emotional regulation, and NIH-funded projects on Latino health behaviors, and with inner city adolescents in the Lehigh Valley.
 The Counseling Psychology program also runs a summer institute on international counseling and conducts training of counselors globally.
 In addition, the Community Voices Clinic (CVC) is a school-based integrated mental health clinic, located at Broughal Middle and Donegan Elementary Schools, that provides mental health services to uninsured and underinsured families and communities in Southside Bethlehem.
 Many of our students co-publish and co-present nationally with faculty members.